MA/CAGS Student Louise Baptista Receives Mass. School Psychologists Association Diversity Scholarship

 Dr. Jason Kaplan, assistant professor of school psychology and interim chair of the department said being the recipient of this competitive scholarship is a great accomplishment.
 “It is a testament to Louise's hard work, dedication, and perseverance.
 The School Psychology Program Faculty is very proud of Louise.
 We know she will continue to represent WJC with distinction now and far into the future,” he said.

 The school psychology department at William James College is one of only a few programs in the region to offer bilingual training as part of the curriculum, with coursework in in bilingual assessment.
 Other multicultural and culturally responsive training opportunities also exist through the College’s Center for Multicultural and Global Mental Health (CMGMH).
-School psychology students can pursue concentrations in African & Caribbean Mental Health, Asian Mental Health, Global Mental Health, and Latino Mental Health.
+School psychology students can pursue concentrations in African and Caribbean Mental Health, Asian Mental Health, Global Mental Health, and Latino Mental Health.

 “Choosing to attend William James College was one of the best decisions I've made regarding my education and career,” Baptista said.
 “I chose to come to William James College not only because of how welcoming and friendly the environment is, but also because of the great school psychology program.
 The other component of the program that caught my eye was the ability to be at a school site from the very first day.”